carlwharris/DeepAction/README.md

 * The subfolder `project_1_videos` contains the demonstration videos that will be used in Project 1.
 * The subfolder `project_2` contains the annotations, spatial/temporal features, and dimensionality reduction model for the entire home-cage dataset, which is used in Project 2.
+* The subfolder `example_annotations` contains the files used in the minidemonstration for converting existing annotations into a DeepAction-importable format.
+*
 <!--* The subfolder `full_database` contains videos and annotations from the home-cage dataset.
 We use this project in the Mini-demonstration below to show how pre-existing annotations can be imported into a DeepActionProject. -->
 <!--* In addition, we also include the script, `create_project_1.m`, that was used to generate `new_project_demo_data` from `full_database`. -->